spark-redshift-community/spark-redshift/README.md

 ## Spark SQL Configuration

 The Spark Connector pushdown redshift query in lazy mode.
-This allows spark's adaptive query execution mode to further optimize query.
+This allows spark's adaptive query execution mode to further optimize the query.
 This behavior is enabled by default.
 To disable it, run following command:

 ```sparksql